includebrf/learngit/readme.txt

-git is the version control system
+Git is a distributed version control system
 Git is the free software